-But are gender-typical toys merely a matter of cultural training?
+Yes, manufacturers market “girl toys” and “boy toys”.
+But are children’s interest in gender-typical toys entirely a matter of cultural training?

 But that doesn’t mean behavior is entirely determined by social factors.
 Child’s play is also influenced by prenatal development.
 In a study of fetal testosterone, researchers measured hormone levels in the amniotic fluid of pregnant women.
 Then they tracked the children for several years after birth.

 The results?
 Testosterone levels were higher in male fetuses, of course.
 But female fetuses were exposed to some testosterone, too.
 And fetal testosterone was linked with rough-and-tumble play.
 The higher the testosterone levels, the more likely the child was to exhibit “male-typical” behaviors (Auyeung et al 2009).